 The USDA Plant Hardiness Zone Map displays different zones around the country based on the average lowest winter temperature in the area.
 Most of the country is divided into growing zones 3 through 11, with zone 3 being the coldest.
-To find out which growing zone you’re in, enter your zip code here.

 If you live on the border between two zones and wonder if your plant will survive the winter, look at the average low temperatures for your region.
 If it gets too cold for your plant’s recommended growing zone, don’t push it.
 Although, if you correctly winterize your trees, they can survive frigid winter conditions.

 For example, the Norway Spruce is an example of an evergreen that can survive in extra cold temperatures.
 Because the Norway Spruce is recommended for growing zones 2 through 5 (and not recommended for the South), it’s super hardy.

 If you aren’t getting much rain during the fall, give your trees some supplemental water but don’t overwater them.
 Once the ground freezes, water won’t be able to get down to the roots, so it’s important for winter plant protection that trees get enough moisture in the autumn before the ground freezes.
 Placing a layer of mulch around the bases of your trees will help their soil retain moisture as well.

 Another factor to watch: Windburn.
 Windburn is the process by which cold arctic winds blow against an evergreen’s foliage, causing them to lose water.
 As a result, the foliage turns brown and dies.
 This usually occurs in the spring when it’s starting to warm up but winds are still cold, and the ground is still frozen.
 This is when trees start to enter the growing season and need more water to thrive.